ALi3naTEd0/RateMe/README.md

 ## Introduction

-Welcome to **Rate Me!**, an app designed for music lovers to discover, rate, and manage their favorite albums effortlessly.
+Welcome to **Rate Me!**, an app designed for music lovers to discover, rate, and manage your favorite albums effortlessly.
 With **Rate Me!**, you can explore a wide variety of albums, rate each song individually, and get an overall view of the album's quality based on your personal ratings.

 ## Screenshots